atcoindev/at.github.io/README.md

 We are looking for help with articles, design, transation, etc. Join us in #design [on Slack.](https://join.slack.com/t/anoncoin/shared_invite/enQtMjcxMzUxMjk5ODYwLTU0OTJhNmIxNzYyY2JiMzUxOGZhMjYzNmQ3YmViNWM1OWIxZGNlMGY0Zjg1NzdhMDAyZmRiYTFhNTM1OWZiYTU)

-This is the basic process on how to contribute to the Anoncoin website.
+This is the basic process on how to contribute to the Atcoinwebsite.

 ## Creating a Fork